 3. Adobe x Pantone – Glowing, Glowing, Gone

 The Elevator Pitch: Create three free to use coral-inspired Pantone colours for Adobe users to inspire environmental action.

 The Campaign: A digital marketing campaign that promotes environmental awareness instead of the brand itself.
-Goal of the campaign was to align the consumers outlook of the brand(s) with ethics, selflessness and thought leadership.
+The goal of the campaign was to align the consumer’s outlook of the brand(s) with ethics, selflessness, and thought leadership.